technocreatives/node-red-contrib-streaming-stt/README.md

 Acknowledgements
 ==============================

-Uses a modified version of <a href="https://github.com/MexXxo/node-microphone" target="_new">microphone lib</a>.
+Uses a modified version of <a href="https://github.com/MexXxo/node-microphone" target="_new">node-microphone</a>.
 Added it as code instead of a dependency due to a bug that made the lib not work in macOS.